 Now, perform some actions in JMeter so that both the buttons get colourfully visible and clickable, as illustrated below:

 Limitation: Ctrl + Z or Command + Z (in Mac OS) does not work in JMeter.
 Only clicking the Undo/Redo button in the toolbar works.

-You can also do Undo/Redo from “Edit” option of the JMeter (Figure 05) or “Context Menu” by right-clicking on any of the Element (Figure 06), as illustrated below:
+You can also do Undo/Redo from the “Edit” option of the JMeter (Figure 05) or “Context Menu” by right-clicking on any of the Elements (Figure 06), as illustrated below: